Skip to main content

 Shipment profile interaction

-How weights, zones, service usage, and package characteristics affect pricing outcomes across the actual shipping mix.
+How weights, zones, service usage, package characteristics, and delivery patterns affect pricing outcomes across the actual shipping mix.

 02